 Hail observations.
-Simulated hail is evaluated against in-situ and remote radar radar-based observations.
-In-situ observations include crowd-sourced hail reports collected from the MeteoSwiss weather app (2015-present, Barras et al. (2019)) and hailpad

-- 175 observations retrieved from three networks located in Croatia (Fig. 1c; Počakal et al. (2009); Malečić et al. (2022)).
+Simulated hail is evaluated against in-situ and remote radar observations.
+In-situ observations include crowd-sourced hail reports collected from the MeteoSwiss weather app (2015-present, Barras et al. (2019)) and hailpad observations retrieved from three networks located in Croatia (Fig. 1c; Počakal et al. (2009); Malečić et al. (2022)).
 MeteoSwiss crowd-sourced data provides information on the time, location, and size of the observed hail collected by the users of the MeteoSwiss App.
-The user can choose the hail size from predefined hailstone size categories: "no hail", "coffee bean "coffee bean (0-15 mm)", "1 Swiss Franc (CHF) coin "(15-27 mm)", "5 CHF coin "(27-32 mm)", and ">>5 CHF coin "(>32 mm)".
-The size category was updated in September 2017 to include a "<coffee bean "coffee bean (0-5 mm)" category (to differentiate - 180 between graupel and hail)and the ">, updated "coffee bean (5-15 mm)" and "5 CHF coin " was replaced with (27-37 mm)", and added two new categories "golf ball "(37-55 mm)" and "tennis ball "(>55 mm)".
-More details can be found in Table 1 of Barras et al. (2019).

-Hailpads provide information about the number and diameters of hailstones that hit the measuring plate.
-The hailpad networks in Croatia include i) stations in the continental part of Croatia (590 hail stations with a mean distance of about 5.5 km

-185 between hailpads), ii) the hailpad polygon in the western part of Zagorje (150 hailpads with an equidistant spacing of 2 km), and iii) the hailpad network installed in Istra (67 hailpads) (Fig. 1c).
-It should be noted that hailpads hailpad observations do not report hail sizes smaller than 5 mm.
+The user can choose the hail size from predefined hailstone size categories: "no hail", "coffee bean", "1 Swiss Franc (CHF) coin", "5 CHF coin", and ">5 CHF coin".
+The size category was updated in September 2017 to include a "<coffee bean" category (to differentiate between graupel and hail) and the ">5 CHF coin" was replaced with "golf ball" and diameters of hailstones that hit the measuring plate.
+The hailpad networks in Croatia include i) stations in the continental part of Croatia (590 hail stations with a mean distance of about 5.5 km between hailpads), ii) the hailpad polygon in the western part of Zagorje (150 hailpads with an equidistant spacing of 2 km), and iii) the hailpad network installed in Istra (67 hailpads) (Fig. 1c).
+It should be noted that hailpads observations do not report hail sizes smaller than 5 mm.

-Two radar-based hail products are used to analyze hail swaths over the complex topography of the Alpine region (Fig. 1b): Probability of Hail (POH) and Maximum Expected Severe Hail Sizes (MESHS) (Nisi et al., 2016).
-POH is a measure of the

-190 likelihood of hail occurrence and ranges from 0% to 100%.
-Using crowd-sourced insurance loss reports, Nisi et al. (2016) found that when POH equals or exceeds 80%, a day can be considered as hail day.
+- 165 Two radar-based hail products are used to analyze hail swaths over the complex topography of the Alpine region (Fig. 1b): Probability of Hail (POH) and Maximum Expected Severe Hail Sizes (MESHS) (Nisi et al., 2016).
+POH is a measure of the likelihood of hail occurrence and ranges from 0% to 100%.
+Using crowd-sourced reports, Nisi et al. (2016) found that when POH equals or exceeds 80%, a day can be considered as hail day.
 The same threshold is used by Meteoswiss Swiss Hail Climatology Project, and in the current study.
-On the other side, MESHS estimates the largest expected hail diameter in units of centimeters, starting at 20 mm (Nisi et al., 2016).
-Both products are available on a spatial grid of $1 \times 1 \text{ km}^2$ and every 5 minutes and cover the area of Switzerland and the surrounding area.
-They rely on the third-generation C-band radars (in

-- operation since 2009) and the fourth-generation 2002 and were later replaced with dual-polarization radars (in operation since 195 between 2011 and 2012 (Nisi et al., 2018).
+On the other side, MESHS estimates the largest expected hail diameter in units of - 170 centimeters, starting at 20 mm (Nisi et al., 2016).
+Both products are available on a spatial grid of 1×1 km2 and every 5 minutes and cover the area of Switzerland and the surrounding area.
+They rely on the third-generation C-band radars (in operation since 2009) and the fourth-generation dual-polarization radars (in operation since 2012).
 The algorithms require information on the freezing-level height (H0) provided by the MeteoSwiss weather forecasts using COSMO.
-POH considers the vertical distance between the highest radar reflectivity of at least 45 dBZ and H0 (Waldvogel et al., 1979; Foote et al., 2005), while MESHS considers the vertical distance between 50 dBZ and H0 (Treloar, 1998; Joe et al., 2004).
-The availability of the hail data differs between the analyzed cases, so we list which hail observations are considered for each of the cases in Table 1. - 200
+POH considers the vertical distance between the highest radar reflectivity of at least 45 dBZ and H0 (Waldvogel et al., 1979; Foote et al., 2005), while MESHS - 175 considers the vertical distance between 50 dBZ and H0 (Treloar, 1998; Joe et al., 2004).
+The availability of the hail data differs between the analyzed cases, so we list which hail observations are considered for each of the cases in Table 1.